kensanata/spellcasters/Olgana.md

 ## Olgana

 ![Olgana](Olgana.png)
-Olgana belongs to the Order of Light, an organisation of fighters and magic users dedicated to fighting evil.
+Lady Olgana belongs to the Order of Light, an organisation of fighters and magic users dedicated to fighting evil.

 She lives in a castle up in the mountains, by a beautiful cold lake.
 There is a wall that closes off the entire valley, and watch towers